Christoph33one/my-first-project/README.md

 - Defaul setting - "sans serif"

-- All Icons are taken from an open source - fontawsome https://fontawesome.com/
+- All Icons are taken from an open source - Fontawsome https://fontawesome.com/

 ---